Audio connection between operators at different positions and more.

 You can have more than one intercom channel, if needed.

-The InterCom function can be built in two ways:
+The InterCom function can be built in different ways

 Using the NetworkRepeater